Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Improving Targeting by Combining Predictive and Causal Modeling

 In order to estimate our simple model of FAFSA filing, we note that the probability of filing at baseline fulfills $\logit \: \P(Y(0)=1|X{=}x) = \alpha(x)$.
 Hence, a simple way we can estimate the model based on a baseline prediction $\hat{f}(x)$ of the probability $f(x) = \P(Y(0){=}1|X{=}x)$ of filing is to let $\tilde{f}(x) = \logit(\hat{f}(x))$ and to estimate the logistic regression

-We implement this procedure with the random-forest estimates $\hat{f}(x)$ of baseline filing from the previous section. \footnote{We use honest out-of-bag estimates when estimating the model parameters to avoid over-fitting.
-When evaluating the policy by ten-fold cross-validation, we estimate all parameters on the training folds, including the logistic regression parameters, and only apply the model on the evaluation fold.} We then estimate the implied difference in predictions $\tau(x) = \P(Y{=}1|X{=}x, T{=}1) - \P(Y{=}1|X{=}x, T{=}0)$ by $\hat{\tau}^*(x) = \widehat{\P}(Y{=}1|X{=}x, T{=}1) - \widehat{\P}(Y{=}1|X{=}x, T{=}0)$, and prioritize students with high estimated treatment effects, that is,
+We implement this procedure with the random-forest estimates $\hat{f}(x)$ of baseline filing from the previous section. \footnote{We use honest out-of-bag estimates when estimating the model parameters to avoid over-fitting \citep{Wager2018-pe}.
+This means that we employ a specific sample-splitting scheme that ensures that all treatment effect estimates do not use data from the observation they are applied to, even those in the training data itself.} We then estimate the implied difference in predictions $\tau(x) = \P(Y{=}1|X{=}x, T{=}1) - \P(Y{=}1|X{=}x, T{=}0)$ by $\hat{\tau}^*(x) = \widehat{\P}(Y{=}1|X{=}x, T{=}1) - \widehat{\P}(Y{=}1|X{=}x, T{=}0)$, and prioritize students with high estimated treatment effects, that is,

+As before, we evaluate all policies using sample splitting so that all results can be interpreted as out-of-sample estimates.
+In particular, the logit coefficients themselves are also estimated on the training folds only.

 The targeting policy derived from our simple logit model is presented as the ``Logit from Baseline'' method in \autoref{fig:policy_V2}.
 Across both early and late covariates, this simple policy outperforms the non-parametric policy based on the causal forest.
-With this semiparametric policy, we can achieve around 75\% of the gain from targeting only half of the students.
+With this semiparametric policy, we can achieve around 75\% of the gain from targeting only half of the students (95\% confidence interval $[67\%,84\%]$).
 The policy also improves substantially over targeting based on predicted or realized enrollment, showing that there is predictable heterogeneity in treatment effects beyond enrollment.
 It also outperforms the policy that targets those students with \textit{highest} baseline probability of filing first (``Positive Baseline'').